 Rajo Devi became pregnant ten years after her menopause had ended.
 She bear her daughter in her womb for twenty-nine weeks.
 At birth, the baby weighed 1,500 grammes.
 After the birth, Naveen spent more than two months in an incubator.
 Her mother would breast feed her for three consecutive years.
 Rajo Devi says, she finally found dignity by conceiving and bringing her own child into the world, caring for her.

 Childless woman in India are often stigmatized by their communities.
 Before her pregnancy, women in her village would avoid eye contact with Rajo Devi, fearing her inability to conceive a child would be infectious.
 They called her „bange“, Hindi for „empty belly“.
 Her husband, Balaram, would start drinking heavily, then, finally take a second wife, trying to conceive, but could not either.
 India is one of few countries worldwide with no legal regulations on IVF conception and/or egg donation, neither is there an age limitation for IVF treatment or consecutive hormone treatment for women.
-Theoretically every woman at every age, if she can afford it, can undergo the treatment in India.
-The country counts an estimated 20,000 fertility clinics.
-Few of these follow the recommendations of the Indian Council of Medical Research to refrain from treating women over 50 years of age.
+Theoretically every woman at every age, if she can afford it, can undergo the treatment.
+The country counts an estimated 20,000 fertility clinics and the Indian In-vitro Fertilization Market exceeds $500 million today and is estimated to reach over a $1 billion by 2026.